Zhi Gang Sha

-Zhi Gang Sha (沙志鋼; born 1956) is a Spiritual teacher and healer.
+Zhi Gang Sha (沙志鋼; born 1956) is a Grandmaster world-renowned healer, spiritual teacher, humanitarian, Tao Calligraphy artist and 11-time New York Times best selling author.
+He is also a distinguished award-winning spiritual innovator.

 Life and ideas

 Master Zhi Gang Sha is a Tao grandmaster, healer, teacher.
 Sha is a strong promoter of forms of spirituality.
 He has published over 30 books, including eleven New York Times bestselling books, including Soul Healing Miracles: Ancient and New Sacred Wisdom, Knowledge, and Practical Techniques for Healing the Spiritual, Mental, Emotional, and Physical Bodies, which has sold more than 300,000 copies since its release in November 2013.
 His 2014 book, Soul Mind Body Science System, debuted on the Amazon Top 100 Bestseller List.

 Sha has an MD degree in Western medicine from China and is also a doctor of traditional Chinese medicine and acupuncture in Canada.
 He is a Grand Master of Tai Chi, Qi Gong, I Ching, and Feng Shui.
 He was the lead acupuncturist for the World Health Organization, has been named Qigong Master of the Year and in 2006 was awarded the Martin Luther King Jr. Commemorative Commission Award for his humanitarian efforts.
 He teaches his patients that chanting mantras in Mandarin Chinese can heal their ailments. and practices what he refers to as "soul healings".